Jsoszka-Old/ez-mapper.js/readme.md

 console.log(userDto) // {firstName: 'Jonathan', lastName: 'Soszka}
 ```

-This is great we can perform simple mappings easily, here we built our own `User` instance but in reality it would probably already be built and you would just need to make the DTO and map it.
+This is great we can perform simple mappings easily.
+Here we built our own `User` instance but in reality it would probably already be built and you would just need to make the DTO and map it.

 ### Nested properties
 ez-mapper will also copy all nested properties by value.
-Lets assume our `User` and `UserDto` classes now have a property `Address` which is of type `Address` and `AddressDto` respectively
+Lets assume our `User` and `UserDto` classes now also have a property `address` which is of type `Address` and `AddressDto` respectively
 ```js
 class Address {
     city: string = ""